 No more scheduling traditional tutoring sessions that fit everyone else’s schedules - but yours.
 Through services like smarthinking.com, available for free to enrolled Thomas Edison State College students, you can connect to live tutors from any computer with Internet access 24 hours a day, 7 days a week.
 Get one-on-one help as you complete assignments or prepare for exams.
 Watch as your tutor demonstrates how to solve a complicated math problem, using a live, real-time virtual white boards.
 Submit writing assignments for feedback and suggestions, and receive detailed, personalized critiques focusing on content, thesis development and grammar.
 Online tutors, like smarthinking.com, can help you learn and understand any subject, wherever and whenever you need it.

 The days of paper and pencil tests are over.
-While this method of testing is still an option, it does pose restrictions upon test-takers, not the least of which are time constraints, distractions and uncomfortable surroundings.
+While this method of testing is still an option, it does pose restrictions upon test-takers going back to college, not the least of which are time constraints, distractions and uncomfortable surroundings.
 Now, using a high-speed Internet connection and a webcam, online proctoring services like ProctorU allow you take tests in any comfortable location, at a time most convenient for you.
 When you schedule an exam, connect with a real person that will walk you through the exam process and help if you run into any technical issues.
 Exams are stressful enough, but with ProctorU’s seven-days-a-week service, they get better.

 If you’ve ever spent long periods of time writing a paper, you may have experienced that after awhile, your focus wanes and your words just seem to blend together.
 And forget reviewing what you wrote – how can you, when you can’t even think straight?
 But what if you missed an important citation and accidentally plagiarized, or failed to identify a revision that could potentially impact your grade?
 Writing services like TurnItIn.com let you submit papers online and receive a generated report identifying any areas of concern, grammatical errors or potential plagiarism.
 You can then use that feedback to make the suggested changes to your work, after your focus has returned, of course, and thereby improve your skills to become a better writer.